isolesty/abuilder/README.md

 # abuilder
-a Debian packages builder for multi parameter
+a Debian packages builder for multi parameters